Challenge students to create a food web and explain how energy flows between organisms with this cut-and-paste worksheet.

 - Summative assessment

-Why not challenge your more-confident students by having them research organisms that live in the tundra, then expand the food web on the worksheet by adding additional organisms?
+Why not challenge your more-confident students by having them research organisms that live in forests, then expand the food web on the worksheet by adding additional organisms?

 Choose Your Preferred Version of This Food Web Worksheet